 Leaving Cert Lithuanian

 Lithuanian became a curricular subject in 2020.
-The first students will take the exam in June 2022.
+The first students sat the exam in June 2022.

 The specification and other official documents about the New Leaving Certificate (LC) Lithuanian are published and will be updated on the Curriculum Online website.

-Sample exam papers and audio files about the LC Lithuanian are published on The State Examinations Commission website.
+Sample exam papers and audio files about Leaving Cert Lithuanian are published on The State Examinations Commission website.

 Information and topics for the oral exam are also published on The State Examinations Commission website.